WRS Steps 7-12 Practicum

 - Use assessments to identify students with word-level deficits who are appropriate for an intensive intervention.

-- Accurately teach the structure of the English language (presented in WRS Steps 7-12): consonant & vowel phonemes, syllable structure, common orthographic rules and advanced spelling patterns including spelling option procedures, common Latin and Greek-based prefixes and suffixes, etc.
+- Accurately teach the structure of the English language (presented in WRS Steps 7-12): consonant & vowel phonemes, syllable structure, common orthographic rules and advanced spelling patterns including spelling option procedures, word elements such as common Latin and Greek bases, prefixes, and suffixes, etc.

 - Further deepen the skills developed in Level I Certification.

-Participants who have successfully completed this course are specialized in implementing all steps of the WRS program, but are not considered WRS Level II Certified unless they have completed all advanced courses.
+Participants who have successfully completed this course are specialized in implementing all Steps of the WRS program, but are not considered WRS Level II Certified unless they have completed all four advanced courses.

 Three graduate credits (optional) are available through Fitchburg State University, Fitchburg, MA, upon completion of course requirements.
 Please see Process for Graduate Credit for details.